On Lichnerowicz sharp distance-regular graphs: Amply regular Terwilliger graphs with positive curvature

 Therefore, we have $2\alpha +3-d >0$, which implies that

 The proof now splits into two cases, depending on whether $\beta > 1$.

 \textbf{Case 1:} $\beta = 1$.

 By Theorem \ref{lem:d-lowbdd} (i), we have $d\ge 2\alpha-\beta +3= 2\alpha +2$.
 Together with inequality \eqref{dalpha}, we find $d= 2\alpha +2$.
 Then, by Theorem \ref{lem:d-lowbdd} (ii), we know that $G$ is either the icosahedron or the line graph of a regular graph of girth at least $5$.
 Since the icosahedron has $\beta=2$, we conclude that $G$ is the line graph of a regular graph $H$ of girth at least $5$.
-By Lemma \ref{line} and the assumption that $G$ has positive Lin-Lu-Yau curvature, the diameter of $H$ is at most 2.
-If the diameter of $H$ is 1 (that is, $H$ is complete), then $G$ is also complete.
+By Lemma \ref{line} and the assumption that $G$ has positive Lin--Lu--Yau curvature, the diameter of $H$ is at most 2.
+Since $H$ has girth at least $5$, if $H$ has diameter 1, then $H$ is the complete graph $K_1$ or $K_2$, and hence $G$ is $K_0$ or $K_1$, which is a contradiction.
 Now, assume that the diameter of $H$ is 2.
 Since $H$ is a regular graph of girth at least $5$, we observe that $H$ is a strongly regular graph with parameters $(*,*,0,1)$.
-According to Lemma \ref{3.3}, $G$ has positive Lin-Lu-Yau curvature.
+According to Lemma \ref{3.3}, $G$ has positive Lin--Lu--Yau curvature.
 Moreover, by Theorem \ref{thm:HS_Moore_srg}, $H$ must be isomorphic to one of the following graphs: the pentagon, the Petersen graph, the Hoffman–Singleton graph, or a strongly regular graph with parameters $(3250,57,0,1)$.

 \textbf{Case 2:} $\beta > 1$.

 By Theorem \ref{thm:1.16.3}, for any $\gamma \in G$, the reduced graph $\overline{G(\gamma)}$ of $G(\gamma)$ is a strongly regular Terwilliger graph with parameters

 where $s$ is the size of the equivalence classes of $G(\gamma)$.
 By inequality \eqref{dalpha}, we have $d\le 2\alpha +2$.
 Observe that